Tom Wilson returns, but Capitals’ winning streak is halted by Rangers

 The Capitals overcame a 1-0 deficit Friday behind two third-period goals from Alex Ovechkin.
 He had a team-high six shots Saturday, but the heroics belonged to the Rangers’ netminder.

-The Rangers once again struck first.
+The Rangers again struck first.
 Pavel Buchnevich redirected a pinpoint pass from Adam Fox in front to open the scoring with 2:11 left in the first period.
 It was the fourth time in as many games this season against the Capitals that the Rangers have scored first.

-Wilson’s final line in his first game back: 16:33 of ice time, zero shots on goal, one hit, one assist and one minor penalty for slashing.
-Before his suspension, Wilson recorded seven goals and 10 assists in his previous 21 games, which was his highest points per game rate of his career (.81).
+Wilson’s final line in his first game back: 16:33 of ice time, zero shots on goal, one hit, one assist and a minor penalty for slashing.
+Before his suspension, Wilson had recorded seven goals and 10 assists in 21 games, and he was on pace for the highest points-per-game rate of his career (.81).

 Wilson said there was maybe “a little rust” in the first period, but he quickly got his legs under him.